jcsargis00/Amazon_Vine_Analysis/README.md

 ### Results:
 The dataset had over 3 million reviews recorded.
 In order to focus on reviews that would be considered more likely to be helpful, first the data was filtered.
 Filtering:
-* Count of Total Votes equal or greater than 20.
+* Count of Total Votes greater than or equal to 20.
 * Percent of Helpful Votes to Total Votes greater than or equal to 50%.
 #
 Next, data was reviewed for Vine and Non-Vine reviewers.